Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ##### 2

 Joel: Uh oh, it's Fard.
-I can sense him silently jUdging Harshly this game against all other OGs.
+I can already sense him silently jUdging Harshly this game against all other OGs.

 Fard: (fart sfx)!!

 Joel: Okay look, you're judging someone's game, this is not my game.
 I just modded it.
-I you have any questions, feel free to ask Hailey who made it this framework.Although you should not, she must be busy as always.
+I you have any questions, feel free to ask Hailey who made it this framework.
+Although you should not, she must be busy as always.
 BUT, anyways thancc for coming in though.
 I know it's not the original, and this is one of them I'm talking about.
 If you felt something went wrong here, I apologize, I'll retry my best.
 So, enjoy!

 Fard: (faaaaaart)!!!